eth-protocol-fellows/cohort-five/projects/eip-7732-implementation-in-nimbus.md

 - Navigating a language I'm new to but love due to it's performance and minimal runtime overhead
 - Finding a solution for a suitable fork choice logic compatible with ePBS
 - Implementing a suitable solution for withdrawals and payments.
 As withdrawals from the beacon chain are complex in nature, involving removing funds from one layer and crediting them on another.
-- Ensuring Compatibility with existing Nimbus componenents
+- Ensuring Compatibility with existing Nimbus Ethereum infrastructure and be flexible for future updates like sharding or new layer-2 solutions.

 ## Goal of the project